+By Brett Williams.
+Last updated 5th August 2021.
 Many jobs require the feet to be protected with work safety boots, and if you’ve been injured because the boots you’ve been provided were inadequate, then your employer may be liable for your safety shoes accident, the suffering you’ve borne as a result, and the costs you may have encountered because of the injury you’ve faced.
-Here, we go through the specifics of a work foot injury that was caused because the work safety boots you had been provided with, as well as talking about the personal injury claims process, how much you could potentially claim for a foot injury at work, and how Accident Claims UK could help you with a personal injury claim against your employer for such an injury.
+Here, we go through the specifics of a work foot injury that was caused because the work safety boots you had been provided with, as well as talking about the personal injury claims process, how much you could be paid in an inadequate work safety boots claim, and how Accident Claims UK could help you with a personal injury claim against your employer for such an injury.
 There may be some complicated information included in this guide, so if you’re unsure of anything within it, please do not hesitate to give us a call and we can clear up anything that you may be unsure of.
 You can reach our team on 0800 073 8801.
 We’d advise you to go through the information contained in the guide below first, however, as your question may already be answered.

 Select A Section

 - A Guide To Injuries Caused By Inadequate Work Safety Boots

 - What Are Work Safety Boots And PPE Footwear?

 - What Is A Lack Of Work Safety Boots Or Footwear?

 - Regulations Concerning Work Safety Boots And Footwear